sjohnson71/TechAssess/README.md

 # Technical Assessment

-This repository contains the materials for the Technical Customer Success Manager candidate technical assessment.
+This repository contains the materials for the DocuSign Global Customer Support candidate technical assessment.

 Please utilize the contents of this repository to complete the following tasks: